By R Carter

 The CDC’s data on opiate overdoses comes primarily from death certificates prepared by physicians or coroner reports prepared by medical examiners.
 Each state in the US collects these reports as part of keeping vital statistics.
 The CDC in turn purchases this data from the States and makes it publicly accessible through a database known as CDC Wonder.
-From this database the CDC performs research which is the basis for policy recommendations to federal and state agencies as well as a source for the private sector.

 |Death Certificate Layout|

 Although states can offer their own variations, most comply with a standardized form called “U.S. STANDARD CERTIFICATE OF DEATH 2003” issued by the CDC.
 As most would agree, the most important information on a death certificate is the cause and manner of death.
 A death certificate is the only legal proof that someone has died.
-The State uses it to stop social security payments, pensions and other benefits.
+States uses it to stop social security payments, pensions and other benefits.
 Families use it to settle their affairs and insurance companies use it for determining and awarding death benefits.
 The CDC uses it to compile statistics on the leading causes of death, organized by age, gender, ethnicity, education, time and place.
 So one could say, the death certificate is likely one of the most important documents in our society.

 For a full review of how the standard death certificate is organized, revised and implemented for use by all fifty states, follow this link to CDC -> National Center for Health Statistic (NCHS) -> National Vital Statistics System and review the section titled “Specifications for Collecting and Editing the U.S. Standard Certificates and Reports”.